-Fat Tire Bike (Non-motorized pedal bike, tires 3 3/4 inches wide or wider)
+Fat Tire Bike (Non-motorized pedal bike, tires 3.7-5 inches, 10 psi or lower)

-Closures will be posted at FTB trail heads, on our website, KVR Facebook page or by calling the Visitor Center 608-625-2960.
-A current year Annual Permit or KVR Day pass is required to use the trails. users must stay on designated trails or adjacent roads.
+Closures will be posted at FTB trail heads, our website, KVR Facebook page, and at the visitor center.
+A current year annual permit or KVR day pass is required to use the trails.
+Users must stay on designated trails or adjacent roads.
 The FTB trails on the Reserve are not groomed.
-They are considered back country trails, are narrow and winding and are shared with snowshoers and hikers.
+They are considered backcountry trails, are narrow and winding, and are shared with snowshoers and hikers.
 Please be courteous and practice friendly trail etiquette when encountering other trail users.

 Your new favorite family fun event is held at the Kickapoo Valley Reserve in early January each year!
 Click here for more information.